Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 Can you get scammed on Wise?

-Unfortunately fraudsters and scammers are active on all sorts of platforms including Wise and traditional banks, too.
+Unfortunately fraudsters and scammers are active on many different platforms including Wise and banks, too.
 However, staying safe in most cases requires little more than a few sensible steps and common sense.
 Here are some tips:

 • Never share your account details or password with anyone